The Tivoli Theatre Wimborne, West Borough, Wimborne Minster, Dorset BH21 1LT. (Last updated 6.4.2026)

 The East Dorset town of Wimborne rarely troubles the gig tour planners, aside from this lovely old theatre which specialises in mature tastes, well vintage.
 Many great tribute acts of classic rock artists appear.
 I used to live in Wimborne and so I’ve kept my eye on it.
 I suspect that give it another ten years and I’ll be here once a fortnight writing a ‘no haired gig going blog’ as opposed to grey haired experience.

-I’ve seen Hugh Cornwell here a few times, Glenn Tilbrook and in more recent years From the Jam; Bootleg Blondie (with Clem Burke from Blondie proper); China Crisis and yes, 70s popsters Showaddywaddy.
+I’ve seen Hugh Cornwell here a few times, Glenn Tilbrook and in the last 10-15 years: From the Jam; Bootleg Blondie (with Clem Burke from Blondie proper); China Crisis; Pete Doherty; Dr Feelgood with Nine Below Zero; Toyah and yes, 70s popsters Showaddywaddy.
 Then there was the evening with John Lydon experience – Johnny Rotten in Wimborne – wonders never cease.

 My previous years of mild disappointment at visiting an all-seated venue for live music has morphed into one of ageing relief.
 A bit of standing for the lively bits without a whole evening testing the limbs can be welcome these days.

 Not a place to be waving a camera around and a mobile phone can be quite intrusive in these gentile surroundings.
+Indeed for most gigs recently there have been explicit NO RECORDING and NO PHOTOS DURING THE PERFORMANCE signs.
 Not good for illustrating a blog but hey ho, I go with the flow.

 Wimborne is a top place for a pub tour with plenty to wander to in the compact town centre.
 The Taphouse (one for after) with its ale choices is my pick, just 50 yards along from the Tivoli, opposite The Man in the Wall (one of the best Wetherspoons around).
 Wimborne’s downside, or maybe saviour, is transport links – no train station and buses a bit limited, although it can work from Poole on the local buses (No. 3 or 4 More Bus from Poole Bus Station, my choice tonight).